 Motivate Google To Help Your Business: Update Your Pages & Blog!

-In all, a website and its’ pages will be re-evaluated over and over.
-Like anything else in life worth having, rank and position is earned.
+In all, website pages will be re-evaluated over and over.
+Like anything else in life worth having, rank and position are earned.
 So a website needs to be current, consistent and on- topic!
-And while certain things can help (i.e. page submissions into Google Search Console), focus the most on great new content that people will appreciate and share!
-Why?
-Because Google is looking for the best new content.
-SO help Google help you, write often and well 🙂
+And while certain things can help (i.e. page submissions into Google Search Console), focus the most on great new content that people will appreciate, use, link to and share!
+WHY?: Because Google is looking for the best new content.
+Help Google help you: write often and write well!